Poetry: “A Urinal I Invite You To Hang On Your Wall”

 more practical,” said her mother.
 The girl dug a small hole in the garden.
 “But how

 much better if you dug a large hole,” said her mother.
 The girl dug a large hole and went

 to sleep in it.
 “But how much better if you slept forever,” said her mother.

 When Conners served as PP/FF guest editor for American Book Review in 2005, he ended his introduction to the issue by stating:“PP/FF is a urinal that I invite you to hang on your wall.
 You can piss on it if you like, but perhaps you will find some aesthetic value in it as well.”

 Readers will not yawn through PP/FF: An Anthology, and they will definitely find much of aesthetic value.
 In Conners’ collection, many outstanding writers are attempting to place this mixed genre in the foreground of American arts and letters, where it rightfully belongs.

-Martin is a contributing writer for the Brooklyn Rail.
+DOUG MARTIN is a contributing writer for the Brooklyn Rail.